 1. Embrace Native American Culture.

 Thanks to an interest in preserving Native American culture, we now celebrate National Native American Heritage Month each November.
 The designation gives indigenous Americans a platform to share their dance, music, crafts, and other traditions.
 What to do?
 Give your kids a chance to unlearn erroneous information they collected along the way.
 To start, check out the Wampanoag version of the first feast, which, you might be surprised to learn: (1) wasn’t called Thanksgiving, (2) had more than 100 celebrants, (3) lasted three days, and (4) turkey wasn’t the main attraction.
 For good measure, check out famous Americans who have Native American lineage, including Chuck Norris, Rosario Dawson, and Quentin Tarantino.
-Then make your own dream catcher or headdress—or learn to play lacrosse.
 Twenty-six states have names of Native American-origin.
 Is your state among them?

 2. Discover an awesome sea mammal.